droidsolutions/asp-auth-claim-binder/README.md

 This NuGet package contains the `FromClaim` attribute that can be used in controller actions to inject a value from a claim, for example the user id or role.
 It also offers a ASP.NET Core Modelbinder and a Modelbinder provider.

-This project wass inspired by [this blogpost](https://www.davidkaya.com/custom-from-attribute-for-controller-actions-in-asp-net-core/).
+This project was inspired by [this blogpost](https://www.davidkaya.com/custom-from-attribute-for-controller-actions-in-asp-net-core/).

 # Installation